How to Prepare for SOC 2 and ISO 27001 Audits: A Startup's Guide

 Occasionally, you might receive requests that seem overly demanding or unnecessary.
 Your goal is to facilitate an efficient audit, not overwhelm your team with impractical tasks.
 For instance, if an auditor asks for thousands of screenshots as audit evidence within a short timeframe, propose alternative approaches, such as screen sharing sessions or video walkthroughs.
 Approach disagreements politely, clearly justifying your concerns, and collaborate to find a mutually acceptable solution.

-"You've asked for 1,000 screenshots covering various tickets, which could take my team multiple days to collect manually.
-Could we schedule a shared-screen working session instead, allowing you to capture the screenshots effectively?"
+Example:“You’ve asked for 1,000 screenshots covering various tickets, which could take my team multiple days to collect manually.
+Could we schedule a shared-screen working session instead, allowing you to capture the screenshots effectively?”

 f) Wrap Up Meeting (Closing Call)

-After the Audit: Stay Engaged Until Completion
+After the Audit: Stay Engaged Until Audit Findings Completion

 About SecureLeap